The last time I bought a garage door opener, I only shopped based on how much horsepower it had.

 Think about how the opener actually pulls the garage door up and down.

 Chain drive and belt drive garage door openers are the most common – and least expensive.
-Chain drive garage door openers are usually less expensive than belt drive units but are much louder.
+Chain drive garage door openers are usually cheaper than belt drive units but much louder.

 There are a couple of other innovative options as well.